blaire101/Spark-Journey-2025/README.md

 ### Hive vs Iceberg

-> We moved from Hive to Iceberg not because Hive was slow, but because Hive's partition model can't handle concurrent writes, incremental updates, or multi-engine access — Iceberg handles all of that at the table level.
+> We moved from Hive to Iceberg not because Hive was slow, but because Hive's partition model can't handle **concurrent writes, incremental updates, or multi-engine access** — Iceberg handles all of that at the **table level**.
 We also migrated storage from HDFS to JuiceFS, which significantly reduced storage costs

 ```
 Partition 1 ─┐